Migrants as foot-soldiers: How JMB is becoming India’s most dangerous terror group

 New Delhi, Oct 14: The Chief of the National Investigation Agency, Y C Modi said at a conference earlier today that the Jamaat-ul-Mujahideen Bangladesh (JMB) had increased its activities in Bihar, Maharashtra, Kerala and Karnataka.
 He further went on to say that the names of 125 suspects had been shared with the related agencies.

 The statement is important considering the manner in which the JMB has been spreading its tentacles across the country.
-The activities of the JMB came to light in a major way following the Burdhwan blast in 2014.
+The activities of the JMB came to light in a major way following the Burdwan blast in 2014.
 However subsequent investigations by the NIA had revealed that the outfit had a role to play in mobilising the Rohingya Muslims in various parts of the country, the Bodhgaya blasts among other incidents.

 40 highly trained jihadis being readied for strikes in India at JeM’s Balakot facility